breatheco-de/content/src/content/lesson/oop-in-python.md

   - DF27ARTS
 description: >-
   Discover the fundamentals of Object Oriented Programming (OOP) in Python!
-  Learn how to create organized, reusable code and master essential concepts today!
+  Learn to create organized, reusable code and master essential concepts today!
 ---
 ## Introduction to Object-Oriented Programming in Python